-- (b) There are special demonstrable circumstances or conditions applying to the land or building for which the variance is sought, which circumstances or conditions are peculiar to such land or building and do not apply generally to land or buildings in the district, and that strict application of the provisions of this ordinance under these conditions would deprive the applicant of any reasonable use of such land or building. - D. Role of the Board of Adjustments: The role of the Board of Adjustment shall be to hear appeals and variances on matters of interpretation of the Unified Development Code that have first been presented to the Building Official.
-Any business or citizen may appeal a decision by the Building Official to the Board of Adjustment.
-The Building Official may also request interpretation and/or clarification of any zoning and sign regulation or district boundary by presenting the issue to the Board of Adjustment.
-Any appeal of a decision by the Board of Adjustment shall be to the courts as provided by law.
-Members of the Planning Commission may serve on the Board of Adjustments. - E. Membership: The membership of the Board of Adjustment (Board), the terms of office, and the rights and duties of the Board shall be as provided in LA R.S.
-33:4727.
-The Board shall consist of five (5) members who shall be recommended by the Mayor and appointed by the Hammond City Council and shall be legal residents and owners of real property in the City of Hammond.
-The membership of the Board shall serve respectively, one for one year, one for two years, one for three years, one for four years, and one for five years.
-Thereafter members shall be appointed for terms of five years each.
-All members are subject to removal for just cause (including consistent lack of attending meetings) by the Mayor or City Council.
-Vacancies shall be filled for the unexpired term of any member whose term becomes vacant.
-No Board of Adjustment member is to be paid.
-The Board shall elect its own chairman and vice-chairman who shall serve for one year at a time and may be reelected by the Board to an additional one year term.
-A Vice-Chairman shall also be elected by the Board to serve in the absence of the Chairman. - F. Rules of Procedure: The Board shall adopt its own rules of procedure not in conflict with any State Act or City Ordinance.
-Meetings of the Board shall be held at the call of the chairman and shall be publicly announced and open to the public.
+(3) Role of Planning and Zoning Commission as the Board of Adjustments:

+The role of the Planning and Zoning Commission shall be to hear appeals and variances on matters of interpretation of the Unified Development Code that have first been presented to the Building Official.
+Any business or citizen may appeal a decision by the Building Official to the Planning and Zoning Commission.
+The Building Official may also request interpretation and/or clarification of any zoning and sign regulation or district boundary by presenting the issue to the Planning and Zoning Commission.
+Any appeal of a decision by the Planning and Zoning Commission shall be to the courts as provided by law.

+(4) Rules of Procedure:

+The Planning and Zoning Commission shall adopt its own rules of procedure not in conflict with any State Act or City Ordinance.
+Meetings of the Planning and Zoning Commission shall be held at the call of the chairman and shall be publicly announced and open to the public.
 Each meeting agenda shall be sent to the official journal for publication at least 24 hours before such meeting takes place.
 Minutes of the meeting shall be kept.
-The concurring vote of a majority of the members of the board present and voting shall be necessary to reverse any order, requirement, decision, or determination of any administrative official, or to decide in favor of the applicant on any matter upon which it is required to pass under any ordinance, or to effect any variation in the ordinance.
-Three (3) members of the Board must be present to constitute a quorum. - G. Appeals to the Board Appeals or variances to the Board shall be stated in writing on a form designated by the Building Official, and submitted at least seven (7)days prior to the Board meeting.
+The concurring vote of a majority of the members of the Commission present and voting shall be necessary to reverse any order, requirement, decision, or determination of any administrative official, or to decide in favor of the applicant on any matter upon which it is required to pass under any appeal or variance.

+(5) Appeals to the Commission:

+Appeals or variances to the Commission shall be stated in writing on a form designated by the Building Official, and submitted at least seven (7) days prior to the Board meeting.
 The appeal shall include the name(s) and address(es) of the affected parties, conclusive proof of property ownership, and the nature of the appeal.
-The Building Official shall be notified of any appeal and shall attend the Board meeting at which the appeal is scheduled.
-The appeal may be decided by the Board at that same meeting or within a 30 day time period following the meeting.
-There shall be only one appeal on the same matter to the Board. - H. Fees for Board of Adjustment Applications: A fee as prescribed in Section 2.3.1 is required for applications.
+The Building Official shall be notified of any appeal and shall attend the Commission meeting at which the appeal is scheduled.
+The appeal may be decided by the Commission at that same meeting or within a 30 day time period following the meeting.
+There shall be only one appeal on the same matter to the Commission.

+(6) Fees for Planning and Zoning Commission Applications: A fee as prescribed in Section 2.3.1 is required for applications.

+2.1.3 [Reserved]